TotorLB/Auto-Backup-Python/README.md

    d = datetime.now()
    Gives actual time.
 This is done because of the importation of "datetime". date = d.strftime("%Y_%m_%d")
-   Uses the class defined above to give a formatted date like "day, month, year".
+   Uses the class defined above to give a formatted date like "year, month, day".
 The function is available because of the importation of "strftime".
   - "Try" command lets a block of characters to be used in order to detect troubles.
 If some troubles were detected, the following command "except" would give an error message.
 If nothing gone wrong, the command will be sent and actions will be done.

   - os.system('mysqldump -u '+Serveur_mere['db_username']+' -p'+Serveur_mere['db_password']+' -d '+Serveur_mere['db_name']+' > '+Serveur_mere['dir_to_backup']+'/db_wordpress_backup_'+date+'.sql')